AnormCypher/AnormCypher/readme.md

 ## Contributors
 * Wes Freeman: @wfreeman on github
 * Jason Jackson: @jasonjackson on github
+* Julien Sirocchi @sirocchj

 ## Thanks
-* The Play Framework team for providing the Anorm library, the basis for this library.
+* The Play Framework team for providing the Anorm library, the basis for this library. (and now the play-json module)
-* Coda Hale, for the Jerkson library
 * Databinder.net, for the Dispatch library
 * Neo Technologies for Neo4j!